 Likewise, there will be an update regarding the external review into net deduction leased car schemes.
 Referencing Appendix 4, Mr Newman noted that outstanding receivables from Carmarthenshire County Council seem to appear on this list regularly.
 Mr Thomas advised that the UHB is focusing on billing arrangements with all three Local Authorities.
-Finally, Mr Newman enquired regarding the STA listed in Appendix 7 for Gofal, with a value of £306k, and whether this relates to repatriation of patients.
-Mr Thomas confirmed that this is the case.
-Members were informed that Appendix 8, referred to on page 7, is the briefing paper appended to the Table of Actions on Contractor Insolvency and/or Liquidation. НТ The Committee NOTED the report and APPROVED the losses and debtors write offs noted within
+Finally, Mr Newman enquired regarding the STA listed in Appendix 7 for Gofal, with a value of £306k, and whether this relates to НТ Members were informed that Appendix 8, referred to on page 7, is the briefing paper appended to the Table of Actions on Contractor Insolvency and/or Liquidation.
+The Committee NOTED the report and APPROVED the losses and debtors write offs noted within